Nightly backup

 # Verify the archive is at least readable end-to-end.gzip -t "$DEST/app_production-$TS.dump.gz"echo "Wrote $DEST/app_production-$TS.dump.gz ($(du -h "$DEST/app_production-$TS.dump.gz" | cut -f1))""""The matching [[notifier]] block — described on the

-Slack provider page — listens for run.failed, run.timeout,
+Slack provider page — receives run.failed, run.timeout, and

 Why each knob